Practicing Piping

 tee - read from standard input and write to standard output and files

-This is done using what's called Process Substitution.
-If you write an argument of >(rev), bash will run the rev command (this command reads data from standard input, reverses its order, and writes it to standard output!), but hook up its input to a temporary file that it will create.
-This isn't a real file, of course, it's what's called a named pipe, in that it has a file name:
+But wait!
+You just learned that bash can make commands look like files using process substitution!
+For writing to a command (output process substitution), use >(command).
+If you write an argument of >(rev), bash will run the rev command (this command reads data from standard input, reverses its order, and writes it to standard output!), but hook up its input to a temporary named pipe file.
+When commands write to this file, the data goes to the standard input of the command:

 hacker@dojo:~$ echo HACK | rev